vignettes/articles/04_Perform-Bulk-Reference-Uploads.Rmd

 input.xlsx file.

-function has a setting for the maximum allowable number of files and
+has a setting for the maximum allowable number of files and volume of

-volume of data that can be uploaded during a single operation.
-These
+data that can be uploaded during a single operation.
+These defaults are

-defaults are 500 files and 10 GB.
-You can increase the allowable upload
+500 files and 10 GB.
+You can increase the allowable upload file number

-file number and size above the default settings by changing those
+and size above the default settings by changing those parameters (see

 In addition to creating new references on DataStore, the

-dataframe in R (in these examples saves as the object
+(in these examples saves as the object dev_refs or

 You may wish to save this file to your current working directory for later use or your personal records: